theramjad/problem-solving-bookmarks/README.md

 ## YouTube Channels
 - [Freecodecamp](https://www.youtube.com/c/Freecodecamp/videos) has some great introductory videos for programming languages.
 - [The Coding Train](https://www.youtube.com/thecodingtrain/) has some really fun creative coding tutorials and challenges.
+You navigate his video library more easily using his [website](https://thecodingtrain.com/).